Tigre Delta and Puerto de Frutos: Day Trip from BA

 Tigre Delta

-When I went, I used the company called Miniturismo Bambi.
+When I went, I used a company called Miniturismo Bambi.
 They had reasonable prices (1400 pesos for one hour) and a favorable schedule.
 There was a company across the water charging 3x that amount for a similar trip.
 So just make sure you check each company before making your final decision.

 The tour was all in Spanish with Bambi.
 You may want to ask the companies if they offer bilingual cruises just in case.
 If not, just try to be satisfied with the views.